 Two seasons of this hit FX network show were filmed in New Orleans, sub-titled Coven and Freak Show.
 In these dark, weird and sometimes wacky episodes, viewers discover an all-girls boarding school full of witches, Voodoo priestesses and circus sideshow monsters wandering the streets of the Crescent City.

-American Horror Story: Coven fans will find no shortage of local spots worth visiting, but should start with visits to the Hermann-Grima House, Lafayette Cemetery No. 2 (where, in Episode 10 we see one of New Orleans’ famous jazz funerals) and Cure, a popular uptown bar where “Supreme” witch Fiona is seen sipping a martini.
-In American Horror Story: Freak Show, look for Longue Vue House & Gardens in Episode 5.
+American Horror Story: Coven Season 3 fans will find no shortage of local spots worth visiting, but should start with visits to the Hermann-Grima House, Lafayette Cemetery No. 2 (where, in Episode 10 we see one of New Orleans’ famous jazz funerals) and Cure, a popular uptown bar where “Supreme” witch Fiona is seen sipping a martini.
+Don't miss the infamous LaLaurie Mansion on 1140 Royal St. in the French Quarter.
+Stop in to Snug Harbor and Preservation Hall for live music (featured in Episode 6 The Axeman Cometh).
+In American Horror Story: Freak Show Season 4, look for Longue Vue House & Gardens in Episode 5.
+Head to the New Orleans Pharmacy Museum, shown in Episode 3 and the Botanical Gardens in New Orleans City Park shown in Episode 8.

 NCIS: New Orleans